Jyoti-kumari55/SMP-frontend/README.md

 # SMP-frontend
-A Social Media full stack web application using React.js for frontend , Node.js and Express.js for backend, MongoDb as database and Redux for state management.
+A Social Media full-stack web application using React.js for frontend, Node.js and Express.js for backend, Mongodb as database and Redux for state management.
 ## Features Implemented
 __1. User Feed__ 📰
-- Display a list of all posts of user and its followers.
+- Display a list of all posts of user and their followers users posts.
 - Sorting the post
    - Filter by Trending post (Most Liked)
-   - Filter post by Date (Most Latest post)
+   - Filter post by Date (Most recent post)

 __2. Create a Post__ ✍️
 - User can create a new post with "Create new post" button.